-- (a) Adequate sedimentation and erosion control management measures, practices and devices, such as phased construction, vegetated filter strips, geotextile silt fences, hay bales or other devices, shall be installed and properly maintained to reduce erosion and retain sediment on-site during and after construction.
-They shall be capable of preventing erosion, of collecting sediment, suspended and floating materials, and of filtering fine sediment. - (b) These temporary devices shall be removed upon completion of work and the disturbed areas shall be stabilized.
-The sediment collected by these devices shall be removed and placed at an upland location, in a manner that will prevent its later erosion into a waterway or wetland. - (c) All exposed soil and other fills shall be permanently stabilized at the earliest practicable date (GC 18).
+- (a) Adequate sedimentation and erosion control management measures, practices and devices, such as phased construction, installation of sediment control barriers (i.e., silt fence, vegetated filter strips, geotextile silt fences, filter tubes, erosion control mixes, hay bales or other devices) downhill of all exposed areas, retention of existing vegetated buffers, application of temporary mulching during construction, and permanent seeding and stabilization shall be installed and properly maintained to reduce erosion and retain sediment on-site during and after construction.
+They shall be capable of preventing erosion, of collecting sediment, suspended and floating materials, and of filtering fine sediment. - (b) Temporary sediment control barriers shall be removed upon completion of work but not until all disturbed areas are permanently stabilized.
+The sediment collected by these sediment barriers shall be removed and placed at an upland location and stabilized to prevent its later erosion into a waterway or wetland. - (c) All exposed soil and other fills shall be permanently stabilized at the earliest practicable date (GC 18).